 Multiply the district portion of this diagram by dozens or hundreds of districts, each with its own local zone or configuration of zones, and the distributed scalability of SIF using zones is readily apparent.

+3.3.2 Communications Protocols

-3.3.2 Naming Conventions for Agents and Zone Integration Servers
+3.3.2.1 Naming Conventions for Agents and Zone Integration Servers

 SIF requires that each agent and ZIS be identified with a distinct case-sensitive identifier that is unique within a zone.
 This identifier is carried inside the SIF_SourceId element of the SIF_Header included in each SIF message and is used, among other things, at the ZIS to reference access control permissions of each agent within the zone.
 It is recommended that agent and ZIS implementations have user-configurable identifiers in order for zone administrators to maintain unique identifiers within the zone.